Chapter 7: Image Processing & Analysis#

 Among the more popular Python library for performing scientific image analysis is scikit-image.
 This is a library specifically designed for scientific image analysis and includes a wide variety of tools for the processing and extracting information from images.
 Examples of tools in scikit-image include functions for boundary detection, object counting, entropy quantification, color space conversion, image comparison, and many others.
 Even though there are other Python libraries for working with images, such as pillow, scikit-image is designed for scientific image analysis while pillow is intended for more fundamental operations such as image rotation and cropping.

-Unlike NumPy which automatically imports all modules with the library, scikit-image requires each module be imported explicitly.
+Like SciPy, scikit-image stores most of its functions in modules, so it is common to import modules individually.
 For example, if the user wants to import the color module, it is imported using the following code.

 from skimage import color